theDubW/MaxTrade/README.md

 4. You're done!
 All you need to do now is run main.py, which you can do simply by running `python main.py` in your terminal, or if you would prefer, double click on run.bat (Windows) or run.sh (Mac/Linux)
 5. A new window with a login should open up on your first run, and the following times you should remain logged in and the main window will open automatically.

-Disclaimer: I make no claims of responisibility if something goes wrong.
+Disclaimer: I make no claims of responsibility if something goes wrong.
 Please treat this as an experimental tool, but it's open source, so feel free to build on it.